 - take positive action to eliminate discrimination or harassment of students on the basis of their sex, gender or sexuality.

-For free staff professional development, resources, tailored support, planning, and further guidance on how to actively and positively support LGBTIQ students – refer to the Safe site for contact details.
+For free staff professional development, resources, tailored support, planning, and further guidance on how to actively and positively support LGBTIQA+ students – refer to the site for contact details.

 Gender affirmation student support plans